 The experienced Los Angeles Pedestrian Accident Lawyers at our firm have a long and successful track record of helping injured victims and their families obtain fair compensation for their losses.
 Insurance companies may not have your best interest.

-Please contact our personal injury attorneys today for a Free Case Evaluation and comprehensive consultation if you’ve been hurt in a pedestrian accident or have lost a loved one from a wrongful death in the Los Angeles area.
+Please contact our Los Angeles personal injury attorneys today for a Free Case Evaluation and comprehensive consultation if you’ve been hurt in a pedestrian accident or have lost a loved one from a wrongful death in the LA area.
 The call and consultation are Free and your compensation may be waiting.
 For immediate assistance call 323-238-4683.

 Dangerous Drivers in Los Angeles County

 Driver negligence is one of the most common causes of pedestrian accidents in Los Angeles.
 Examples of driver negligence that can result in pedestrian accidents to occur include: